 My dad was born into terrible poverty.
 His father was an unemployed factory worker for 6-7 years during the depression and his mom sold odds and ends on the street.
 When his dad worked, he never earned very much.
 My mom was not wealthy, but born into a family that knew they had to be very careful with money, or they would end up poor.
 When my parents met and married, they both had a commitment to hard work and saving money.

-My dad managed to earn money in college by selling sandwiches with 2 partners to the other students in the dorms at night.
-One of his partners had the car, and the other had a wife who made the sandwiches.
+My dad earned money in college by selling sandwiches with 2 partners to the other students in the dorms at night.
+Dad had the car and the other had a wife who made the sandwiches.
 He was poor, but very ambitious.